nvlled/cita.tsx/README.md

 3. setup cita.tsx (see blow)
 4. create a page: `$ ./cita.tsx new homepage.tsx`
 5. build output: `$ ./cita.tsx build`
-> If you are using vscode, run do `Deno: Initialize Workspace Configuration`
+> If you are using vscode, do run `Deno: Initialize Workspace Configuration` for every new project

 ### Setup dino